 2.1.
 Supply.
 Israel shall supply the Stored Doses to PA, and PA shall accept the Stored Doses, subject to and in accordance with the terms and conditions of this Agreement.

 2.2 Delivery.
-The Parties shall reasonably agree, in writing, to the location(s) for delivery of one or more shipments of the Stored Doses as soon as reasonably practicable following the Effective Date; [provided that PA confirms in writing to Israel prior to any shipment that (i) each location meets the requirements set forth in the PA-Pfizer Agreement for storage of the Vaccine and (ii) each location is an authorized and qualified location to receive the Vaccine pursuant to the PA-Pfizer Agreement, evidence of which has be presented to Pfizer in format acceptable to Pfizer.]
+The Parties shall reasonably agree, in writing, to the location(s) for delivery of one or more shipments of the Stored Doses as soon as reasonably practicable following the Effective Date; provided that PA confirms in writing to Israel prior to any shipment that (i) each location meets the requirements set forth in the PA-Pfizer Agreement for storage of the Vaccine and (ii) each location is an authorized and qualified location to receive the Vaccine pursuant to the PA-Pfizer Agreement.

 2.3.
 Application of PA-Pfizer Agreement.
 Upon delivery of Stored Doses to PA, PA shall be subject to all obligations with respect to the Vaccine and the Product, as such terms are defined in the PA-Pfizer Agreement, as if such Stored Doses were delivered directly by Pfizer to PA pursuant to such Agreement, including the PA Indemnification, and Pfizer shall have all causes of action arising under such Agreement with respect to the Stored Doses as if such Stored Doses were delivered directly by Pfizer to PA (and not to Israel) pursuant to such Agreement.